CS3237-2324S1-G05/Backend/mqtt_backend/README.md

-# Smart Carpark Backend (MQTT)
+# Smart Carpark Backend (MQTT) Codebase 🚗💡

-This is the centralised MQTT backend for the smart carpark.
+Welcome to the GitHub repository for the Smart Carpark system's centralised MQTT backend.

+This is done as part of the Project for CS3237 - Introduction to Internet of Things, AY23/24 Semester 1.

+Done by Group 5!

-## Prerequisites
+## Repository Structure 🗂️

+Here's a guide to what you'll find in this repository:

+- `mqtt_backend.py`: Main python script for backend running as MQTT client

+- `requirements.txt`: Consists of required packages for `mqtt_backend.py`

+## Setup & Installation ⚙️

 1. Install [Python 3.0](https://www.python.org/downloads/) (Preferably Python 3.10.12) on your machine.
 2. Install MQTT.
 Start up the service.
 The broker should be running on port `1883`.